United States Amateur Radio Station WB8NUT

 At that time Technicians did not have any HF privileges, so all my time was spent on 6 and 2 meters.
 I really fell in love with 6 meters, operating principally on 50.4 using AM.

-While in St. Louis, I almost Worked All States.
+While living in St. Louis, I almost Worked All States.
 Actually got up to 46 states.
 But we moved back to Cincinnati in 1990 and that pretty much started the process all over again.
 In February 2002, I finally achieved WAS.
 I was able to get my WAC certificate while I lived in St. Louis.
-I recently reached 103 confrmed countries and submitted the QSL cards to the ARRL for DXCC.
+I recently reached 103 confirmed countries and submitted the QSL cards to the ARRL for DXCC.
 On September 26, 2003, I was awarded DXCC certificate #39,162.
+I am currently working on WAS RTTY endorsement and WAS Digital endorsement and only a few states yet to achieve those endorsements.
+In late 2011 I received a second all-mode WAS award just using the ARRL LOTW system.
+In 2012 I received another award for WAS using Digital only.
+In early 2013, I received a fourth award for WAS using only the JT-65 digital mode.
+So now I have one WAS award achieved using traditional paper QSL cards, and three WAS awards that used all digital QSL confirmations!

 (these samples are 25% of the actual size)